You can find almost everything you need to build your

 Then again, if you have no enemies, you won't need to defend yourself and your citizens.

-If you block any unfavourable issues that arose during the founding of your country, you will become a micronationalist to be reckoned with in the world.
-To do this, you need other nations to recognise you.
+If you block any unfavorable issues that arose during the founding of your country, you will become a micronationalist to be reckoned with in the world.
+To do this, you need other nations to recognize you.
 This will require you to be proficient in international law, politics, and diplomacy.
 If these are not among your most vital skills, you would be wise to recruit skilled politicians to take on the task.

 What will your currency look like?
 Will it have your profile boldly embossed on gold coins and in 3D holograms on paper money, or will you use a symbolic icon?
 Will you go full-tilt modern, or try to listen to a time when each piece was cut by hand?